jpadilla/django-rest-framework-yaml/docs/renderers.md

 using the `APIView` class based views.

     from django.contrib.auth.models import User
-    from rest_framework.renderers import YAMLRenderer
     from rest_framework.response import Response
     from rest_framework.views import APIView
+    from rest_framework_yaml.renderers import YAMLRenderer

     class UserCountView(APIView):
         """
-        A view that returns the count of active users, in JSON or YAML.
+        A view that returns the count of active users in YAML.
         """
         renderer_classes = (YAMLRenderer,)